Magdalene College, Cambridge

 Magdalene College (/ˈmɔːdlɪn/ MAWD-lin) is a constituent college of the University of Cambridge.
 The college was founded in 1428 as a Benedictine hostel, in time coming to be known as Buckingham College, before being refounded in 1542 as the College of St Mary Magdalene.

-Magdalene counted some of the greatest men in the realm among its benefactors, including Britain's premier noble the Duke of Norfolk, the Duke of Buckingham and Lord Chief Justice Christopher Wray.
+Magdalene counted some of the most prominent men in the realm among its benefactors, including Britain's premier noble the Duke of Norfolk, the Duke of Buckingham and Lord Chief Justice Christopher Wray.
 Thomas Audley, Lord Chancellor under Henry VIII, was responsible for the refoundation of the college and also established its motto—garde ta foy (Old French: "keep your faith").
 Audley's successors in the mastership and as benefactors of the college were, however, prone to dire ends; several benefactors were arraigned at various stages on charges of high treason and executed.

-The college remains one of the smaller in the university, numbering some 300 undergraduates.
+The college remains one of the smaller in the university, numbering around 400 undergraduate and 200 graduate students.
 It has maintained strong academic performance over the past decade, achieving an average of ninth in the Tompkins Table and coming second in 2015.
-Magdalene is home to the Pepys Library, which holds a vast collection of rare books and manuscripts belonging to the English diarist Samuel Pepys, an alumnus of the college.
+Magdalene is home to the Pepys Library, which holds the collection of rare books and manuscripts that belonged to the English diarist Samuel Pepys, an alumnus of the college.

 History

 Buckingham College

 Magdalene College was first founded in 1428 as Monk's Hostel, which hosted Benedictine student monks.
 The secluded location of the hostel was chosen because it was separated from the town centre by the River Cam and protected by Cambridge Castle.
-The main buildings of the college were first constructed in the 1470s under the leadership of John de Wisbech, then Abbot of Crowland.
+The main buildings of the college were constructed in the 1470s under the leadership of John de Wisbech, then Abbot of Crowland.
 Under the patronage of Henry Stafford, 2nd Duke of Buckingham, the institution was renamed Buckingham College.

 In the 16th century, the Church of England broke away from the Papacy.
 With the subsequent Dissolution of the Monasteries, the parent abbey of Buckingham College, Crowland Abbey, was dissolved.
 However, the college remained in operation.